 Surprising side-effects of my first and third bullets:

-• Blog Day is so different from client work, it’s relaxing.
+• MyBiz Day is so different from client work, it’s relaxing.

 • The checklist helps me sleep at night.
-My brain can rest, too.
+My brain rests, too.

 STEP 3: Follow your process!

-No matter how difficult, stick with the plan every Monday.
+No matter how difficult, stick with your plan at the start of every week.

-As you move through each day, tweak the process as needed.
+As you move through each day, tweak the steps as needed.

 Building in Step 3 non-overwhelm

-This creates built-in calm and encouragement as I see posts come together into the final result ( over allll those months 😉 ).
+This creates built-in calm and encouragement.
+For one thing, I get to methodically see projects come together into their final result.

-Just in case, I leave time to address WordPress behind-the-scenes maintenance issues for my blog (more about this, later) and delegate the work to others.
+Just in case, I leave time to address WordPress maintenance issues and delegate the work to others, if necessary.

 No matter our business, delegating isn’t easy.